 Inmate At FCI-Berlin Pleads Guilty To Attempted Drug Possession

-CONCORD – United States Attorney Scott W. Murray announced today that John McLaurin, 28, an inmate at FCI-Berlin pleaded guilty to one count of attempting to possess a prohibited object within a federal prison.
-McLaurin admitted that he was attempting to possess a synthetic cannabinoid, commonly referred to as K2.
+CONCORD, N.H. – Acting United States Attorney John J. Farley announced today that Dieuny Pasius, 26, an inmate at FCI-Berlin pleaded guilty to one count of attempting to possess a prohibited object within a federal prison.
+Pasius admitted the prohibited object he was attempting to possess was Alpha-PVP, known by the street name Flakka, a synthetic cathinone that is a Schedule I controlled substance.
+Synthetic cathinone is commonly referred to as bath salts.

-The Bureau of Prisons investigated this case.
-This case is being prosecuted by Assistant U.S. Attorney Donald A. Feith.
+The Bureau of Prisons led the investigation of this case.
+The case is being prosecuted by Assistant United States Attorney Donald Feith.